nizwant/dev_project/README.md

     - all features
     - set obtained from selection methods
     - only relevant features
-    - features from pca, mds, tsne
+    - features from PCA, MDS, tSNE
 - compare them using accuracy, precision, recall, F1 score

 ## Exercise 2